 To request a transport, call 315.443.4566 or email Paul Smyth at email@example.com.
 Transport requests for regularly scheduled appointments should be made one week in advance.

-Syracuse University Office of Parking and Transit Services provides an extensive bus service on and off campus.
-More information is available at the Parking and Transit website, or by calling 315.443.4652.
+Syracuse University Office of Parking and Transportation Services provides an extensive bus service on and off campus.
+More information is available at the Parking and Transportation Services website, or by calling 315.443.4652.
 Bus schedules are available online and at student centers around campus.